secondo-database/secondo/WebUI/README.md

 highlights and centres the matching row, a row click moves the selection back to the map, `◎` reframes it, and a map click leaves the view untouched.

+**Milestone 14 (query shapes drawn on the map) — done & verified end-to-end.**
+The WebUI counterpart of HoeseViewer's *Object Creation* menu: draw a query region and it becomes a database object, ready to use in a query.
+- **One ✎ button ends the zoom column**, shown only while a database is open.
+  It opens a row of four tools level with it, and closes that row again when pressed a second time.
+The row also folds away after a shape is saved, so the map stays uncluttered.
+The tools: ▭ `rect` (press and drag), ⬠ `region`, ╱ `line` (click the vertices;
+  double-click, Enter or ✓ finishes) and • `point` (one click).
+Backspace removes the last vertex and Esc cancels.
+While a tool is active, a click adds a vertex instead of selecting, a double-click does not zoom, and a `rect` drag spans the rectangle instead of panning.
+- **A region edge that would cross an earlier edge is refused** where it is drawn (HoeseViewer's `haveIntersections`), and so is a closing edge that would cross.
+The server never receives a self-intersecting cycle.
+- **Saving asks for a name first.** The proposed name is the first free `region1`, `rect1`, ... .
+A name already in the catalog is refused before anything is sent.
+The shape is then stored with
+  `let <name> = [const <type> value ...]`, the same command HoeseViewer sends.
+  The command is shown folded in the dialog and logged in the console.
+The catalog refreshes, and the object is queried back as an ordinary layer, so what the map shows is the stored value and not the sketch.
+- **Stored in the data's own coordinates.** In flat mode a click is already in SECONDO units.
+Under *BerlinMOD → OSM* it is lon/lat and is mapped back through `wgs2berlin`, the exact inverse of `berlin2wgs`, so a region drawn over the basemap queries berlintest correctly.
+A `rect` drawn there is stored as the extent of all four unprojected corners, not only two.
+- Clicks are handled with native pointer events on the map rather than deck's `onClick`. deck holds a click back to rule out a double-tap, and swallows clicks it counts as one, so vertices clicked at drawing speed would go missing.

+Not in this version: storing into a relation (HoeseViewer's *Store in relation*), the `points`/`pointsequence` types, and regions with holes or several faces.

+Verified in a headless browser (`npm run e2e -- draw`), which draws each type over berlintest `Kneipen`:
+- The catalog lists every stored object.
+- A region drawn in either direction has a positive `area`, and `Kneipen feed filter[.GeoData inside …] count` runs against it.
+- The `rect` is `(minx maxx miny maxy)`.
+- A self-crossing edge and Esc are handled.
+- A `rect` drawn over OSM is stored in BBBike units and overlaps the one drawn at the same spot in flat mode.

 ## Prerequisites

 - A built SECONDO tree with the environment sourced (`source ~/.secondorc`, which